LIFE STORY

 But the Chinese were especially vulnerable because their traditional subservience to authority.

 If the supreme authority says jump, everyone jumps.
-If they say march, everyone marches,and in perfect order.
+If they say march, everyone marches, and in perfect order.

-To the leaders I am sure it is a source of pride.
-But seen on TV by many in the West, even to moderates, it is a source of concern – a trademark of every aggressive regime in history.
+To the leaders I am sure those parades are a source of pride.
+But seen on TV by many in the West, I am sure they are a source of concern.

 Persuading them that China is different is not easy.
 It is a task made much more difficult by the Mao admirers for whom China can do no wrong.